China’s Huawei launches court challenge to US security law

 The company is challenging the U.S. law as an unconstitutional “bill of attainder,” or a measure that targets a specific individual for penalties without a trial.
 The company says that infringes its due process rights and improperly has Congress play the role of a court.

-The ban is “based on numerous false, unproven and untested propositions,” said Song Liuping, the company’s chief legal officer, in the statement.
+The ban is “based on numerous false, unproven and untested propositions,” said Song Liuping, the company’s chief legal officer, at the news conference.
 “Huawei has an excellent security record and program.
 No contrary evidence has been offered.”

-The Chinese government has accused Washington of fabricating or exaggerating security concerns to block a successful Chinese competitor.
+The Chinese government says Washington fabricates or exaggerates security concerns to block competition.

 Huawei, based in Shenzhen, near Hong Kong, is a leading developer of 5G along with rivals Nokia Corp. of Finland and Sweden’s LM Ericsson.
 Industry analysts say excluding the Chinese vendor from markets for 5G equipment would reduce competition and might lead to higher prices.

-“The restrictions on Huawei will stifle competition, leaving U.S. consumers paying higher prices for inferior products,” said the company statement.

-Huawei, founded in 1987 by a former military engineer, overtook Ericsson in 2017 as the biggest global supplier of network gear.
+Founded in 1987 by a former military engineer, Huawei overtook Ericsson in 2017 as the biggest global supplier of network gear.
 It says it supplies 45 of the world’s top 50 phone companies and has contracts with 30 carriers to test 5G wireless technology.

 European governments are balking at U.S. pressure to ban Huawei.
 The company has announced contracts with customers including the United Arab Emirates in the Middle East for network technology.

-In January, U.S. prosecutors filed charges accusing Huawei of stealing trade secrets and its chief financial officer of lying to banks about dealings with Iran.

-The executive, who is the daughter of the company’s founder, was arrested Dec.
-1 by Canadian authorities and is fighting a U.S. extradition request.

 China’s government arrested two Canadians, a former diplomat and a businessman, on Dec.
-10 in what was widely seen as an attempt to pressure Canada to release the executive, Meng Wanzhou.
+10 in what was widely seen as an attempt to pressure Canada to release Meng, the company’s CFO.

-On Monday, the government accused the two men of acting together to steal state secrets.
-That followed the Canadian government’s announcement Friday that the extradition proceeding would be allowed to continue.
+On Monday, Beijing accused the two men of acting together to steal state secrets.
+That followed the Canadian government’s announcement Friday that the extradition proceeding for Meng would be allowed to continue.

-Huawei executives deny wrongdoing and say American security warnings have yet to affect sales outside the United States.
+Huawei executives say American security warnings have yet to affect sales outside the United States.
 The company’s 2018 revenue forecast is $100 billion and its founder, Ren Zhengfei, said last month this year’s target is $125 billion.

-Some European officials and others cite a Chinese security law that requires companies to cooperate with intelligence agencies.
+Some European officials and others cite a Chinese security law requiring companies to cooperate with intelligence agencies.
 They say Huawei and other tech companies might be required to install “backdoors” in equipment to allow eavesdropping.

 Huawei denies altering its equipment to facilitate spying and has set up testing centers in Britain, Canada and continental Europe to allow governments to examine its technology.